10 Proven Marketing Automation Workflow Examples to Boost Leads & Sales

 Sending more emails doesn't help modern revenue teams grow; establishing smart systems does.
 Companies that do well with marketing automation set up workflows based on buyer intent, lifecycle stage, and revenue accountability, not vanity engagement metrics.

-Based on our work with B2B and SaaS contexts, we think the largest error firms make is using automation as a "campaign tool" instead of a way to organise income.
+Based on our work with B2B and SaaS contexts, we think the largest error firms make is using automation as a marketing campaign workflow tool instead of a way to organise income through structured marketing workflow management.

 Ready to turn automation into revenue infrastructure?